whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Image.md

 ---

-### Image-Stable Diffusion
+#### Image-Stable Diffusion

 ![](https://rentry.co/static/icons/512.png)

 [RETARD'S GUIDE TO TEXTUAL INVERSION](https://rentry.org/textard) - Quitters never win, and winners never quit.
 Textual inversion allows you to train data sets of specific styles or things, which will then be tied to a specific word.
 It does this without affecting how the model file works as a whole, allowing you to inject keyword shortcuts.
-If that doesn't excit...
+If that doesn't excit…

 2022-12-10T16:19:47.560Z